hominid101/enron-fraud/README.md

 The data set only has 146 examples, and contains only 18 out of 30 or so POIs.
 Although fairly small, the data set contains several missing entries that are denoted as 'NaN'.

-Do POIs have fewer or more NaNs ?
-For each feature, we compared the percentage of missing entries among POIs and non-POIs and looked for any difference over 30%.
+We wanted to check if POIs have fewer or more NaNs.
+So for each feature, we compared the percentage of missing entries among POIs and non-POIs and looked for any difference over 30%.
 The following features showed a large difference in percentage of missing entries

 * expenses (POIs all known, non-POIs 40% unknown)
 * email_address (POIs all known, non-POIs 27% unknown)
-* total_stock_value (POIs all known, non-POIs 39% unknown)
+* total\_stock\_value (POIs all known, non-POIs 39% unknown)
 * total_payments (POIs all known, non-POIs 16% unknown)
 * salary (POIs 5.55% unknown, non-POIs 15% unknown)
 * bonus (POIs 11% unknown, non-POIs 48% unknown)